imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo apt install libpam-pwquality
     ```

+1. Make a backup of PAM's password configuration file `/etc/pam.d/common-password`:

+    ``` bash
+    sudo cp --preserve /etc/pam.d/common-password /etc/pam.d/common-password.$(date +"%Y%m%d%H%M%S")
+    ```

-1. Tell PAM to use `libpam-pwquality` to enforce strong passwords by editing the file `/etc/pam.d/common-password` and **change** the line that starts like this:
+1. Tell PAM to use `libpam-pwquality` to enforce strong passwords by editing the file `/etc/pam.d/common-password` and change the line that starts like this:

     ```
     password        requisite                       pam_pwquality.so